New York State Route 25: History

 NY 25 was one of several routes that was extended west into New York City in mid-December 1934 when the city signed routes within its limits for the first time.
 The route followed Jericho Turnpike, Braddock Avenue, Springfield Boulevard, Horace Harding Boulevard, and several smaller streets (including Corona, Woodside, and Skillman Avenues) westward to Queens Boulevard, then part of NY 24.
 NY 25 joined NY 24 here, overlapping NY 24 (and NY 25A west of Northern Boulevard) along Queens Boulevard and across the Queensboro Bridge into Manhattan.
 The three routes continued west for several more blocks along 2nd Avenue and 57th Street to Park Avenue (then NY 22 and NY 100), where NY 24, NY 25, and NY 25A all ended.
 At the time, the segment of modern NY 25 between Skillman Avenue and 212th Street was part of NY 24.

-The overlaps with both NY 24 and NY 25A into Manhattan were eventually eliminated.
-In the mid-1940s, NY 24 was realigned to enter Manhattan by way of the Queens–Midtown Tunnel.
-As a result, NY 24 now left NY 25 at what is now exit 36 on the Brooklyn–Queens Expressway.
-The overlap with NY 25A was removed by 1952 after that route was truncated to the intersection of Northern and Queens Boulevards.
-NY 25 continued to extend into Manhattan until the mid-1960s when NY 22 was truncated to end in the North Bronx.
-At that time, westbound traffic on NY 25 continued off the Queensboro Bridge onto 60th Street to Park Avenue, where it turned south, then west along 57th Street to its terminus at the West Side Highway (NY 9A).
-Eastbound traffic traveled on 57th Street from NY 9A to the Queensboro Bridge entrance ramp.
-In the mid-1960s, NY 25 was truncated to end in Queens as a result.
-It was reextended across the Queensboro Bridge on January 1, 1970, to a new terminus at FDR Drive.